Ozone: History

 In 1785, Dutch chemist Martinus van Marum was conducting experiments involving electrical sparking above water when he noticed an unusual smell, which he attributed to the electrical reactions, failing to realize that he had in fact produced ozone.

 A half century later, Christian Friedrich Schönbein noticed the same pungent odour and recognized it as the smell often following a bolt of lightning.
 In 1839, he succeeded in isolating the gaseous chemical and named it "ozone", from the Greek word ozein (ὄζειν) meaning "to smell".

 For this reason, Schönbein is generally credited with the discovery of ozone.
 He also noted the similarity of ozone smell to the smell of phosphorus, and in 1844 proved that the product of reaction of white phosphorus with air is identical.
 A subsequent effort to call ozone "electrified oxygen" he ridiculed by proposing to call the ozone from white phosphorus "phosphorized oxygen".
 The chemical formula for ozone, O_{3}, was not determined until 1865 by Jacques-Louis Soret and confirmed by Schönbein in 1867.

 For much of the second half of the 19th century and well into the 20th, ozone was considered a healthy component of the environment by naturalists and health-seekers.
 Beaumont, California, had as its official slogan "Beaumont: Zone of Ozone", as evidenced on postcards and Chamber of Commerce letterhead.
 Naturalists working outdoors often considered the higher elevations beneficial because of their ozone content which was readily monitored.
 "There is quite a different atmosphere [at higher elevation] with enough ozone to sustain the necessary energy [to work]", wrote naturalist Henry Henshaw, working in Hawaii.
 Seaside air was considered to be healthy because of its believed ozone content.
-The smell giving rise to this belief is in fact that of halogenated seaweed metabolites and dimethyl sulfide.
+The smell giving rise to this belief is in fact that of halogenated seaweed metabolites and dimethyl sulphide.